GrgAakash/Code-collection--REU-25/README.md

 ### Code Results

-The `Code Results` folder contains images generated from the simulations.
+The `Code Results` folder under `SIHR` contains images generated from the simulations.

 - To view the output from `siripc.m`, navigate to `Code Results/siripc_results`.
 For example, `R0.95.png` corresponds to a simulation where \( R_0 = 0.95 \).
 - For results from `varpreF.m`, filenames like `0.95n3.png` indicate a simulation with \( R_0 = 0.95 \) and 3 runs.
 For our research, a single run is typically sufficient.